-Social networks are rapidly growing in popularity and are used by all ages in society.
-The most popular social networks are web-based, commercial, and not purposely designed for Town Council use and include sites like Facebook, MySpace and Bebo.

-For individuals, social networking sites provide tremendous opportunities for staying in touch with friends and family.
-Such web sites provide a modern alternative means to communicate with residents of the town for the Town Council.

-Facebook offers a rich platform allowing you to share unlimited content, including images and videos.

-Example activity:

-• Share articles/blog posts/expertise

-- Start discussions and ask questions to encourage interaction - Create Surveys to encourage participation from visitors - Upload images and videos - Generic news what's happening in the area

-One of the hallmarks of online networks in the ability to "friend" others - creating a group of others that share interests and personal news.
-Care should be exercised when accepting invitations to friends others with personal social networking sites.
-Friends will gain access to the Town Council's network of contacts on the site.

-Good practice guidelines for the use of Facebook by the Town Council as a body or Councillors as individual are:
+- Social networks are rapidly growing in popularity and are used by all ages in society.
+The most popular social networks are web-based, commercial, and not purposely designed for Town Council use and include sites like Facebook, MySpace and Bebo. - For individuals, social networking sites provide tremendous opportunities for staying in touch with friends and family.
+Such web sites provide a modern alternative means to communicate with residents of the town for the Town Council. - Facebook offers a rich platform allowing you to share unlimited content, including images and videos. - Example activity: - a.
+Share articles/blog posts/expertise - b.
+Start discussions and ask questions to encourage interaction - c.
+Create Surveys to encourage participation from visitors - d.
+Upload images and videos - e.
+Generic news what's happening in the area - One of the hallmarks of online networks is the ability to "friend" others creating a group of others that share interests and personal news.
+Care should be exercised when accepting invitations to friends and others with personal social networking sites.
+Friends will gain access to the Town Council's network of contacts on the site. - Good practice guidelines for the use of Facebook by the Town Council as a body or Councillors as individual are: - a.
+Elected Members as staff have a corporate professional image to uphold and how we will individually conduct ourselves online impacts this image - b.
+Remember that people classified as "friends" have the ability to download and share your information with others - c.
+Post only what you want the world to see.
+It is not like posting something to your personal website or blog and then realising that a story or phot should be taken down.
+On a Social networking site, basically once you post something it may continue to be available, even after it is removed from the site - d.
+Do not disclose confidential matters or criticise Town Council policies or personnel. - e.
+Select and establish your profile's security and privacy settings carefully.
+At a minimum, all privacy setting should be set to "only friends".
+"Friends of friends" and "Networks and